-Accounts payable and accrued liabilities to related parties as at September 30, 2022 of \$68,584 (December 31, 2021 - \$84,092) is comprised of management fees and consulting fees due to companies controlled by officers and directors of the Company.
+Accounts payable and accrued liabilities to related parties as at March 31, 2023 of \$30,490 (December 31, 2022 - \$58,140) is comprised of management fees, consulting fees, accounting expenses and interest expense due to officers and directors of the Company or to companies controlled by officers and directors of the Company.
 Amounts payable to related parties are non-interest bearing, are due on demand, and are unsecured.